-REAC/TS supports the international community as a Pan American Health Organization (PAHO)/World Health Organization (WHO) Collaborating Center for radiation emergency management and participates in WHO Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).
+REAC/TS supports the international community as the only Pan American Health Organization (PAHO)/World Health Organization (WHO) Collaborating Center for radiation emergency management and participates in WHO Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).
 REAC/TS is also an active member of the International Atomic Energy Agency (IAEA) Radiation Assistance Network (RANET).
 REAC/TS has provided continuing medical education and accident response in over 40 countries.

 Radiation emergency medicine educational opportunities

 REAC/TS offers continuing medical education credits for physicians through the Accreditation Council on Continuing Medical Education (ACCME), American Medical Association (AMA) Physicians Recognition Award (PRA) Category 1 Continuing Medical Education and American College of Emergency Physicians (ACEP).
 Medical personnel, emergency planners, public health professionals and others learn about the medical management of radiological/nuclear incidents, as well as decontamination techniques, through instructional and hands-on education.

 An additional course accredited by the American Academy of Health Physics (AAHP) is available for health physicists, medical physicists, radiation safety officers and nuclear medicine personnel to learn about medical management of radiologically exposed or contaminated patients.

 What to do if you need to contact REAC/TS during an emergency?